cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

 ## EigenPods before Restaking
 When EigenPod contracts are initially deployed, the "restaking" functionality is turned off - the withdrawal credential proof has not been initiated yet.
+In this "non-restaking" mode, the contract may be used by its owner freely to withdraw validator balances from the beacon chain via the `withdrawBeforeRestaking` function.
+This function routes the withdrawn balance directly to the `DelayedWithdrawalRouter` contract.
+Once the EigenPod's owner verifies that their withdrawal credentials are pointed to the EigenPod via `verifyWithdrawalCredentialsAndBalance`, the `hasRestaked` flag will be set to true and an withdrawals must now be proven for via the `verifyAndProcessWithdrawal` function.

 ### Merkle Proof of Correctly Pointed Withdrawal Credentials